nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.10.6
+- support for NOMAD fields in optimade

 ### v0.10.4
 - new "basic" parser to cover codes without proper parser
 - removed old nomad-coe parser dependencies